cyinnove/jscout/README.md

 ## Notes

-- On Linux, JScout verifies Chrome/Chromium availability.
+- On Linux, CRWALESS verifies Chrome/Chromium availability.
 If not found and interactive, it prompts for a path; otherwise it errors with install hints.
-- In Docker, `JSCOUT_NO_SANDBOX=1` is set by default to make Chromium work as root.
+- In Docker, `CRWALESS_NO_SANDBOX=1` is set by default to make Chromium work as root.
 Unset it by overriding env if you run with a user that can use the sandbox.

 ## License